conrad-mukai/python-sudoku/README.md

     └───────┴───────┴───────┘
     51 iterations, press any key to exit

-It will show how many iterations were required to solve the puzzle.
+Whe a solution is found the number of iterations required to solve the puzzle is shown.
 Pressing a key will exit the program.

 The command line syntax for the program is:

-    usage: sudoku [-h] [-t] [puzzle]
+    usage: sudoku [-h] [-s] [-t] [puzzle]

     Sudoku puzzle solver.